DuyguKeskek/mirca.github.io/_posts/2017-02-28-gsoc-application.md

 <p style='text-align: justify;'>
-Although writing a proper and objective application and submitting patches to the organization are tantamount to get accepted, I am going to cover some aspects which come before actually writing the application itself.
+Although writing a proper and objective application and submitting patches to the organization are paramount to get accepted, I am going to cover some aspects which come before actually writing the application itself.
 </p>